-The workforce monitoring highlights that there is still a gender imbalance between the higher paid Valuation & IT teams and the lower paid Administration team.
-The number of male employees as a percentage of the total administration team has fallen from 35% to 25% since 2018, with the gender imbalance in the Valuation & IT teams remaining unchanged.
+The workforce monitoring highlights that there is still a gender imbalance between the higher paid Valuation & IT teams and the lower paid administration teams, although this has improved since the last report.
+The number of male employees as a percentage of the total administration team has fallen from 25% to 20% since 2020, with the gender imbalance in the Valuation & IT teams improving slightly.

-The gender imbalance in the management team has increased following the retirement of the Assistant Assessor on 31st March 2020.
-This has also had a direct impact on the mean and median gender pay gap.
+The gender imbalance in the management team has decreased following the appointment of a Divisional Assessor on 6th June 2022.
+This has also had a direct positive impact on the mean and median gender pay gap.

-The age profile of the organisation continues to have a bias towards older staff with 62% of the workforce aged 45 or above.
-It is noted that this represents a slight reduction from the 65% reported in 2018.
-This figure is broadly in keeping with number of recruitment applications.
-58.06% of all application in 2018/19 - 2019/20 were from applicants aged 45 and over.
+The age profile of the organisation continues to have a bias towards older staff with 65% of the workforce aged 45 or above.
+It is noted that this represents a slight increase from the 62% reported in 2020.
+This figure is at odds with the number of recruitment applications.
+Only 29% of all applications in 2020/21 - 2021/22 were from applicants aged 45 and over.
+These figures may reflect the record of staff retention within the Board.

 The workforce is not diverse in terms of ethnicity.
-All respondents identify as white.
-This is broadly in keeping with the recruitment applications 2018/19 - 2019/20 were 96.28% of applicants identified as white.
+A high percentage of respondents identify as white.
+This is broadly in keeping with the recruitment applications 2020/21 - 2021/22 were 84.26% of applicants identified as white.

 Training by gender across the organisation is in keeping with the gender split of the workforce.
-The number of courses is spread across the Administration, Valuation and IT teams and is in keeping with the number of staff in those sections.
-The proportion of training undertaken by the Management team is high for the number of staff within the section.
-The Management team accounted for 30.3% of courses in the previous 2 years.
-This accounts for specific training that was required for the full Management team in media awareness, business continuity, project management and metal health in the workplace.
+The number of courses is spread across the Administration, Valuation, Management and IT and is in keeping with the number of staff in those sections.
+The proportion of training undertaken by the management team is high for the number of staff within the section.
+The management team accounted for 35% of courses in the previous 2 years.
+This accounts for specific training that was required for the full management team, some of which were relatively new in post, in media awareness, business continuity, project management and metal health in the workplace.

-Recruitment applications by gender have changed since last reported.
-Males accounted for 52% of all applications and represents a 19% increase since last reported.
-Applications from 16-24 year olds have fallen 21% since last reported.
-97% of all applicants identified as white.
-This is a 19% increase from 2018.
-None of these statistics suggest progress in seeking more workforce balance in terms of gender, age and ethnicity.
+Recruitment applications by gender have changed little since last reported.
+Males accounted for 51% of all applications and represents a 1% fall since last reported.
+Applications from 25-29-year-olds have increased from 3.23% to 30.70%.
+86% of all applicants identified as white.
+This is a 11% decrease from 2020.
+These statistics suggest some progress has been made in seeking more workforce balance in terms of age and ethnicity.

-Central Scotland Valuation Joint Board

-Public Sector Equality Duty
+Central Scotland Valuation Joint Board Public Sector Equality Duty